Maurice Hines: Life and career

 Maurice Robert Hines Jr. was born on December 13, 1943, in New York City to a Catholic couple, Alma Iola (Lawless) and Maurice Robert Hines Sr., a dancer, musician, and actor.
 Hines began his career at the age of five, studying tap dance at the Henry LeTang Dance Studio in Manhattan.
 LeTang recognized his talent and began choreographing numbers specifically for him and his younger brother Gregory, patterned on the Nicholas Brothers.
 Maurice made his Broadway debut in The Girl in Pink Tights in 1954.

 Hines directed and choreographed music videos, including one for Quincy Jones.
 He was the first African American to direct a production at Radio City Music Hall.

-Hines only appeared in one feature film: a leading role in Francis Ford Coppola's 1984 film The Cotton Club, in which Maurice and his brother Gregory portrayed the "Williams Brothers", a tap-dancing duo reminiscent of the real-life Nicholas Brothers.
+Hines appeared in only one feature film: a leading role in Francis Ford Coppola's 1984 film The Cotton Club, in which Maurice and his brother Gregory portrayed the "Williams Brothers", a tap-dancing duo reminiscent of the real-life Nicholas Brothers.
 Hines also appeared in Oops, Ups & Downs: The Murder Mystery of Humpty Dumpty in 2007.
 On television, he appeared in Eubie!, Love, Sidney, and Cosby.

 Hines played the lead role in Washington, D.C.'s Arena Stage production of the Duke Ellington-inspired musical Sophisticated Ladies at the historic Lincoln Theatre in April and May 2010, featuring teenaged tap-dancing brothers John and Leo Manzari.
 The Washington Post review was positive for his role and the show in general.

 Hines conceived, directed, and choreographed Yo Alice, an urban hip-hop fantasy written by Lee Summers and staged for a workshop in 2000 and a reading in 2007 at the Triad Theatre.